Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

   () => this.eventService.emit(InternalCreateSavedQueryEvent.TYPE, new InternalCreateSavedQueryEvent()));
 ```

-Currently, the action buttons which are plugged in are:
+Currently, the action buttons which are plugged in:
 ```
 "createSavedQuery" - opens the save query dialog
 ```